HARVESTED: August 29th, 2017

 WINEMAKER: Colin McNany

 Grape clusters were hand picked, destemmed, and gently basket-pressed into stainless steel tanks.
 Racked once off the gross lees, the juice was then fermented @ 58 degrees F for 20 days to maintain fresh, crisp aromatics.
-The wine was cold stabilized, unfined, and sterile filtered.
-30ppm SO2 at bottling.
+The wine was cold stabilized, fined with Bentonite and Gelatin, and then sterile filtered.
+30 ppm SO2 at bottling.